konklone/congress-android/README.md

 * Produce unsigned APK version
 * Produce signed APK version
 * Take any screenshots needed to replace outdated ones
-  * Replace any new screenshots in Sunlight S3
+  * Replace any new screenshots in Sunlight S3, Dropbox
-* Store APK, screenshots in Dropbox
+* Store APKs in Dropbox

 Finally, publish.